paulmaxus/api-lesson/episodes/api-litellm.md

 We can now use one of these models to process our text input / prompt:

+(Note that we are using the chat/completions endpoint here)

 ```r
 # Insert a prompt
 prompt = ""